TianjinYellow/EdgeDeviceLLMCompetition-Starting-Kit/README.md

 > \[!TIP\]
 >
-> -- The wrapped model file (.py) must be under folder: opencompass/opencompass/models.
+> -- The wrapped model file (.py) must be under the folder: opencompass/opencompass/models.
 >
-> -- The prepared configure file must be under folder: /opencompass/configs
+> -- The prepared configure file must be under the folder: /opencompass/configs